-Open Future is supported by the Open Access Programme of the Arcadia Fund through a four year, €1 million grant running from 2020 – 2024.
-Arcadia’s open access programme supports work that “improves access to human knowledge and helps make information free for anyone, anywhere to access and use, now and in the future.”
+Open Future is supported by the Open Access Programme of the Arcadia Fund through a four-year, €1 million grant running from 2020-2024.
+Arcadia’s open access program supports work that “improves access to human knowledge and helps make information free for anyone, anywhere to access and use, now and in the future.”
 Arcadia is a charitable fund of Lisbet Rausing and Peter Baldwin.
 It supports charities and scholarly institutions that preserve cultural heritage and the environment.
 Arcadia also supports projects that promote open access and all of its awards are granted on the condition that any materials produced are made available for free online.
 Since 2002, Arcadia has awarded more than $777 million to projects around the world.

 Open Future receives support from the Information Programme of the Open Society Foundations through a one-year (2021 – 2022) €210.000 grant.
 The Open Society Foundations, founded by George Soros, are the world’s largest private funder of independent groups working for justice, democratic governance, and human rights.
 The Information Program supports those who seek new methods to understand and respond to the technological changes that affect people’s basic rights.

 Much of our work happens as part of networks and in collaboration with others.
-Open Future is a part of the following organisations and networks.
+Open Future is a part of the following organizations and networks.

 Open Future is an affiliate member of EDRi, the biggest European network defending rights and freedoms online.
 The EDRi network is a dynamic and resilient collective of 45+ NGOs, as well as experts, advocates and academics working to defend and advance digital rights across Europe and beyond.

 Open Future is part of the SDEPS coalition.
-SDEPS is a coalition of organisations and initiatives united in their desire to build a Shared Digital European Public Sphere (SDEPS) and advocating for public digital infrastructures that are based on democratic values and can be used and shaped by public institutions and civic initiatives.
+SDEPS is a coalition of organizations and initiatives united in their desire to build a Shared Digital European Public Sphere (SDEPS) and advocate for public digital infrastructures that are based on democratic values and can be used and shaped by public institutions and civic initiatives.